sahilbanait/personal-portfolio/README.md

 # Personal Portfolio Website
 This website is created to showcase the projects and skills in better manner.
-This website is fully responsive This website contains the following sections.
+This website is fully responsive on various screen size mobile devices.
+It contains following sections:

-## Website Sections
+## **Website Sections**
 #### Home
+Home section have a small circle picture and my name in **h1** elements.
 #### About Me
-In this section you will see a brief description about me.
+In this section users will see a brief description about me.
+#### Skills
+In this section, Users can see the different skills that I have.
+#### Education
+This section includes the history my studies starting from  the highest level of education.
 #### Project
+Project section include four different cards and if user click on it.
+It will take them to the allocated GitHub repository.
 #### Contact me
+It includes a simple form with four different inputs and embedded map of my current address.

 ## Technologies Used
 <ul>